WillCodesThings/picoCTF/SSTI1/Thoughts.md

 - I learned that SSTI occurs when user input is **evaluated inside server-side templates** without proper sanitization.
 This sounded familiar — I had seen templating behavior like this before but didn’t know it had a specific name.

 - Using that article, I successfully identified the vulnerability in the challenge.
+  Each test input helped narrow down which templating engine was being used — confirming that the app was vulnerable to Jinja2-based SSTI.
   ![Template Identification](./images/image.png)
    _(Image from PortSwigger’s guide)_

 - The input field was using **Jinja2** (a Python templating engine), and the server was rendering the input directly — without sanitization.